SCIInstitute/dSpaceX/data/README.md

 To use a Python script that is called when the distance matrix is calculated set the distance.type to "script".
 You will also need to provide the module name and the method name.
 If your method takes any arguments please provide them as a field called "arguments".
 If your method does not take any arguments then exclude the "arguments" field from the JSON.
-Please note, the method you create and that the preprocessor calls should take a list of arguments and not individual arguments.
+Please note, the method you create and that the data processor calls should take a list of arguments and not individual arguments.
 The pre-processing tool is simply passing the list from the JSON file to your method, the list can be heterogeneous.
 ```json